thorinii/ast-editor-experiments/README.md

 ## TODO

-* Serve from a NodeJS server
-  * Move to WebPack
 * Begin rewriting in Purescript <--- very important for code sanity
   * AST data type
   * AST builder functions